Amber pages

 "Kharon was depicted in ancient Greek art as an ugly, bearded man with a crooked nose, wearing a conical hat and tunic..."

-And no, that is definitely a description of Sharon, the cartoon character from the Protocols of the Elders of Zion (see August 26), traditional image of the European Jew.
+And that is definitely a description of Sharon, the cartoon character from the Protocols of the Elders of Zion (see August 26), the traditional image of the European Jew.
 Do you see how deeply embedded it is?
 Fact posing as fiction, fiction posing as fact.
 The mythology of science.

 illustration courtesy of http://www.danceshistoricalmiscellany.com/jewish-life-in-medieval-england/